WWW.SARASAUTISMSITE.COM

 Each new doorway of social interaction exhausting him emotionally.
 Playlands and parties are also anxiety builders and, success wise, hit or miss.

-Smith & Sharp (2013) when interviewing a young woman with Asperger’s found that she thought… “It would have saved a lot of the wondering ‘what’s wrong with me’ and I could have learnt to cope with things better sooner.”
+Smith, R. S., & Sharp, J. (2013), in a study they found that when interviewing a young woman with Asperger’s she thought… “It would have saved a lot of the wondering ‘what’s wrong with me’ and I could have learnt to cope with things better sooner.”
+They also found that many persons with Asperger syndrome had heightened senses, sensory stress, stress avalanches.
+That they also had difficulties with allowing for moderating factors, and coping strategies, other people, self-acceptance, fascination, and isolation.

 11% This day, when Declyn came in after playing with the dogs he looked at me and said, “I just can’t go to school today.
 I have low self-esteem, and my elbow hurts.”
 Yea, so he stayed home.